itmitica/mitflit/site/content/blog/miniguides-vifm.md

 ]
 ---

-"How do I work with ... in Vifm?" questions should have an answer in here.
+"How do I work with ... in Vifm?" questions should have an answer below.
 <!--more-->

 ## Commands